|Elliott Sound Products||Cables, Interconnects & Other Stuff - The Truth|

-I am not about to dispute the religious beliefs of anyone - these are sacrosanct, and belong to the individual alone.
+I am not about to dispute the religious beliefs of anyone - these belong to the individual alone and should not be trifled with.
 When the same arguments are used for audio, this is a different matter.
 Audio (unlike religious beliefs) is based on science.
 Without the efforts of scientific work and studies over many years by a great many people, we would not have audio as we know it.
-Now, we have charlatans and thieves claiming that science is ruining audio, and that we have to get back to the basics to enable real enjoyment.
+Now, we have charlatans and thieves claiming that science is ruining audio, and that we have to get back to 'the basics' (whatever they might be) to enable real enjoyment.

 You need, nay! must have! the latest shiny rock on top of your CD player, lest the sound be harsh, grainy, and lacking bass authority, and without the latest cables at only US$200 per foot, you are missing out on half of the music.
 But ... you must believe, for the magic will surely be dissipated instantly should you attempt even the most rudimentary scientific test, or even request any technical information.

 Now, consider the situation with watches.
 Has any ultra-high-priced watchmaker ever claimed that the 'quality' of the time told by their watch is superior to that from 'ordinary' watches, or that the 'sense' of the time has greater depth and more 'chi'?
 Maybe they just haven't thought of that angle yet, but I expect that this is unlikely.
 The simple fact is that these pieces of jewellery are finely crafted and superbly executed timekeepers, but are usually no better or worse than 'lesser' brands that do exactly the same job.